Tag Archive for: #thelocalskinny

 • The Beginner Bee School will be on Saturday, February 14th starting at 9am at the Vance County Regional Farmers Market.

-• When ordering any seed or plants make sure they are recommended for Zone 7.
+• When ordering any seed or plants try to order varieties that are recommended for Zone 7.

 • Get your piedmont planting guide now.